Admission for German students

 Please note that for your application you'll need certified copies of several documents to complete your application.
 These documents include:

-- school/highschool certificate granting university access (originals and certified German or English translations),
+- school/highschool certificate granting university access (originals or certified German or English translations),

 - university certificates and course lists (originals or certified copies AND (if necessary) certified German or English translations),